 This is somewhat expected: during the 2003 SARS outbreak, infected people living in areas with more air pollution were two times more likely to die compared to those living in less-polluted regions.
 And, we have known for a while that each year air pollution shortens the life of 7-8 million people worldwide by up to 3 years.
 Effectively, air pollution is an ongoing, silent, relentless global epidemic.
 And it is the poorest and the most socio‑economically vulnerable that are disproportionally affected, because they are exposed to higher levels of industrial and traffic emissions throughout their lives.

 While we want and need life to get back to ‘normal’ as soon as it is safe, we also know that going back to burning carbon as usual will do additional long-lasting damage to our lungs and the environment.
 Air pollution and climate change are underlying global crises that still need serious intervention, and a global response.
 And we need those lungs of ours to stay healthy for as long as possible.

 That is why at Green Energy Consumers we are focused on electrifying the transportation sector, from helping people to get electric cars with our Drive Green program to advocating for electric buses.
-We are also working hard to increase the amount of clean renewable electricity at home through the Green Municipal Aggregation program, while helping you reducing heating & cooling emissions with our Heat Pump group buy program and advocating for energy efficiency measures.
+We are also working hard to increase the amount of clean renewable electricity at home through the Green Municipal Aggregation program, while helping you reducing heating & cooling emissions with our Heat Pump program and advocating for energy efficiency measures.

 The work to decarbonize and electrify goes on, and we need everyone on board.